 Wow, we’ve covered a lot of ground this series of articles!
-So far, we’ve talked about what coaching is, the work of coaching, and the distinctions in coaching.
+So far, we’ve talked about what coaching is, demystifying the coaching experience, and the distinctions in coaching.
 At this point you might be thinking, “Enough already!
 You’ve sold me on coaching.
 How do I get myself, my team, or my organization started?”

 There are two important parts to the process of getting started with a coach: